sjunges/rubicon/README.md

 Rubicon is based on

-- [1] Model Checking Finite-Horizon Markov Chains with Probabilistic Inference.
-Steven Holtzen, Sebastian Junges, Marcell Vazquez-Chanlatte, Todd Millstein, Sanjit A. Seshia and Guy Van den Broeck, CAV 2020
+- [1] [Model Checking Finite-Horizon Markov Chains with Probabilistic Inference](https://arxiv.org/abs/2105.12326).
+Steven Holtzen, Sebastian Junges, Marcell Vazquez-Chanlatte, Todd Millstein, Sanjit A. Seshia and Guy Van den Broeck, CAV 2021.

 This prototype uses (the python bindings of) Storm [2] to model check finite horizon properties of DTMCs.
 It does so by translating DTMCs in the PRISM-language into Dice [3] and running inference with Dice.